 Treatments For Rectal Prolapse In Dogs

-If the rectal tissue isn’t too badly damaged, the veterinarian will likely attempt to manually push the rectum back into place and put a suture around the anus, which will stay in for about 48 hours.
+If the rectal tissue hasn’t suffered too much damage, the vet will likely attempt to manually push the rectum back into place and put a suture around the anus, which will stay in for about 48 hours.
 The vet may provide an anesthetic such as an epidural to relieve discomfort.
 The dog will still be able to defecate while the sutures are in.

-Sometimes this procedure fails, in which case the veterinarian may perform a coloplexy.
-This is a more invasive procedure where the abdomen is surgically opened and the colon is tacked to the abdominal wall to stop the rectum from slipping out.
+Sometimes this procedure fails, in which case the vet may perform a coloplexy.
+This is a more invasive procedure where the vet surgically opens the abdomen and tacks the colon to the abdominal wall to stop the rectum from slipping out.

-The final treatment option veterinarians may consider happens when the rectal tissue is too damaged to save or if other procedures have failed.
-If this is the case, the rectal tissue may be surgically removed, and the intestine will be anchored to the anus.
+When the rectal tissue is too damaged to save or if other procedures have failed, vets may consider one final option.
+In these cases, vets may surgically remove the rectal tissue and anchor the intestine to the anus.
 This often results in complications such as incontinence, so vets will try to avoid it if possible.